 I would be willing to bet that this is probably the most asked question when a parent asks about Math-U-See.
 Weekly I speak with more than one parent who is trying to wrap their mind around where their child would fall within the Math-U-See curriculum.
-To tell the truth, it is one of my favorite questions, because I personally believe that the fact that Math-U-See does not have grade level correspondence is one of the most brilliant things about the curriculum (besides manipulative blocks, concise lessons, and Steve!)
+To tell the truth, it is one of my favorite questions, because I personally believe that the fact that Math-U-See does not have grade-level correspondence is one of the most brilliant things about the curriculum (besides manipulative blocks and concise lessons).

 Officially, this is what Demme Learning says about our structure:

 The Greek names express sequence without indicating grade level.
 Math is sequential in nature.
 The purpose of grade levels is to organize large groups of students into smaller groups based on age rather than skill level.
 One of the distinct elements of Math-U-See is that we are based on developing sequential learning skills, according to the nature of math.
 Our sequence progresses according to skill level rather than grade level.

 Why would this be a brilliant move for a company whose goal is to create lifelong learners?
 Math by its very nature is sequential and cumulative.
 In fact, one of my fantastic colleagues says that “in math, instead of going from the unknown to the unknown we master the concept so that students move from the known to the next logical step.”
 We teach mathematics conceptually, meaning you know how to do calculations, why you are doing it, and when a particular calculation is appropriate.
 We teach to mastery; the student becomes the teacher when they can teach a concept back to their instructor.
 We teach math sequentially, expecting a student to have a full understanding of one level of mathematics before progressing to the next.